Articulate Storyline lets you adjust the following properties for embedded videos:

 - Show Video: This determines whether the video displays In slide or In new browser window.

 Play Video: When do you want the video to start playing?
-Choose one of the following options.
-(Note: This property will be grayed out if you display the video in a new browser window—see above.)
+Choose one of the options below.

 - Automatically: The video will start playing as soon as the slide's timeline reaches the start of the video object.
 For more information on working with the timeline, see this tutorial.